 No purchase is necessary to enter.

-Essay entries will be judged based on judged based on their message, clarity, structure, and creativity.
+Essay entries will be judged based on their message, clarity, structure, and creativity.

 The essay entries will be judged by a panel of judges for the Orthodox Union, and three winners (first, second, and third place) will be determined by those judges in their sole discretion.
 The odds of being selected to win a prize in this contest depend upon the total number of eligible entries received during the Entry Period